Hruthick-Vemuru/Web-Dev/README.md

 # Web-Dev
 This is my first repository.
-This is used to share my we dev projects
+This is used to share my we dev projects.
+Author - Hruthick